4.9-Stars

 In Australia, the installation of any EV charging equipment must adhere to strict industry regulations to ensure safety.
 These standards define the necessary RCD type and the installation practices that certified professionals must carry out.

-For example, a Type A RCD is commonly required for EV car chargers connected to a dedicated circuit, offering protection against AC electric current faults.
-In cases where there’s a risk of DC fault current, a more robust Type B RCD is needed.
+Type A RCDs are typically employed for EV car chargers connected to dedicated circuits, offering reliable protection against AC electric current faults.
+However, if there’s a likelihood of DC fault currents, the situation calls for the robust capabilities of a Type B RCD.

-When installing an EV charger, one must consider the type of RCD that aligns with the charger’s electrical characteristics and the vehicle connector.
-Type B RCDs are increasingly common in the EV charging industry due to their ability to detect both AC and DC fault currents, offering a more comprehensive safety solution.
+When setting up an EV charger, it’s crucial to match the RCD type with the charger’s electrical traits and the vehicle connectors.
+Type B RCDs have gained popularity in the EV charging world for their dual-detection ability, spotting both AC and DC fault currents, thus providing a broader safety net.

 In addition, the supply cable and the charger must be installed in accordance with Australian standards, ensuring that the RCD protection is suitable for the specific EV charging stations.
 This often involves the use of a dedicated circuit to avoid overloading the house’s main power supply.